Chuck Foreman: Professional career

 Although he was a running back, Foreman led the NFL with 73 receptions in 1975, which was an NFL record for his position at the time.
 In the final game of the regular season on the road against the Buffalo Bills, Foreman was in contention to complete an NFC Triple Crown by leading the conference in touchdowns, receptions, and rushing yards for a season.
 Foreman and Bills star running back O. J. Simpson were also competing to break Gale Sayers's NFL record for combined rushing and receiving touchdowns in a season.
 After scoring his third touchdown of the game, Foreman was struck in the eye by a snowball thrown by a Bills fan and suffered from blurred vision as a result.
 Although he later scored a fourth touchdown in the game to tie the record at 22, head coach Bud Grant pulled Foreman from the game for the fourth quarter as a precaution.
 Simpson broke the record on a 64-yard touchdown reception to bring his total on the season to 23.
 Later that day, Jim Otis of the St. Louis Cardinals surpassed Foreman's season rushing total by 6 yards.
 This left Foreman in second place with 1,070 yards, becoming the first 1,000-yard rusher in Vikings franchise history.

 Foreman was awarded first-team All-Pro honors and appeared in a third-consecutive Pro Bowl for his 1975 season.
 The Vikings also won the NFC Central for a third-consecutive season with a 12–2 record.
 However, they were defeated in the divisional round of the playoffs by the Dallas Cowboys in what has become known as the Hail Mary Game, during which Cowboys quarterback Roger Staubach completed a game-winning 50-yard touchdown pass to Drew Pearson in the final seconds.

 Foreman amassed 51 touchdowns over a three-year span (1974–1976), and he played in three Super Bowls with the Vikings.
 In game 7 of 1976, he became the only Viking to rush for 200 yards in a game until Adrian Peterson in 2007.
 Injuries plagued him throughout the 1978 and 1979 seasons and Foreman was subsequently traded to the New England Patriots, where he spent the 1980 season before retiring.
 He ended his career with 5,950 rushing yards on 1,556 carries (3.8 yard average), and 53 rushing touchdowns.
 He had 350 receptions, one of 51 receivers to reach that number up to that point.
 At the time he had retired, he was ranked 17th in league history in rushing yards, 15th in carries, and 11th in rushing touchdowns; Foreman now ranks in the top 75 (as of 2023) in touchdowns.
+Chuck Foreman was in consideration for the Pro Football Hall of Fame's Class of 2025 under the seniors category making it to the final 31 players alongside another former Minnesota Viking, Jim Marshall.